accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ##### Special cases

-The criterion does not apply when the time limit is essential, in particular when it could not be removed without fundamentally changing the content or the functionalities linked to the content.
+The criterion does not apply when the time limit is essential, in particular when it could not be removed without fundamentally changing the content or the features linked to the content.

 ##### Evaluation methodology {class="disclosure methodo"}